astorDev/Astor.Logging/docs/json-logs.md

 > Plus, add `using Astor.Logging`, of course.

-And here's what we get with that package right away:
+And here's the log we get with that package right away:

 ```json
 {